saraalkhoneen/Data-mining-6/Customer credits notebook.md

     main = "Credit Amount and Installment Commitment")

 ```
+based on this scatter plot, there is no clear relationship between the installment variable and the credit amount, so we will not proceed in studying this relationship any further

 ## Feature Selection :
 Insuring that caret package is installed on install it :